ethereum/ethereum.js/docs/docs/guides/18_migration_viem/index.md

 console.log(wallet[0].address);
 ```

-To migrate this to viem, you'll use privateKeyToAccount() to create an account, and then can pass it to createWalletClient() for using it with client.
+To migrate this to Viem, you'll use privateKeyToAccount() to create an account, and then can pass it to createWalletClient() for using it with client.

 ```javascript
 import { createWalletClient, http } from 'viem';